rkoshak/sensorReporter/bt/README.md

 A Polling Sensor that polls BT devices by MAC address to determine if they are present or not.

+Look at the PyBluez examples for `inquiry.py` for a script that can be used to discover the MAC address of a device.
+Run the script and put the device into pairing mode and the MAC address and device name will be printed out.

 ### Dependencies

 The sensor uses [PyBluez](https://github.com/pybluez/pybluez) to scan for BT devices.